Summary of encode rules for output groups - MediaLive

 UDP

 One or more audio encodes.
-One or more captions encodes.
+Zero or more captions encodes.
 The captions are either embedded or object-style captions.

 Some output groups also support audio-only outputs.
-See Output groups and outputs.
+See Setting up the output.

 Some output groups also support outputs that contain JPEG files, to support trick play according to the Roku specification.
 See Trick-play track via the Image Media Playlist specification.